The Soul Star ⭐️ Algoritmo

 Six and Seven

-Unfortunately, all Six of his fellow Sages had all been slightly older than he.
-A mere few hundred years.
-As a result, they had passed into gnashing infinity before they could put the finishing touches on their project.
-And yet two positive things followed from this.
+Unfortunately, all Six of his fellow Sages were older than Algotodo, and hence they all passed into gnashing infinity before they could put the finishing touches on their project.
+Only Algotodo was able to give himself the gift of eternal life.

-First, and most obvious, was that he was able to give himself the gift of eternal life.
 At times he flagellated himself with the thought that Algoancora or Algotenere deserved it more than he.
 Yet he was a realist and a scientist, and laboured to see his lucky fate as a function of space-time inevitability, rather than personal worth.
+Also, his late death allowed him to benefit from everything each of the Six had discovered over the course of their long lives.

 In our sunlit realm on high we know only of light